 If fine art is something that inspires you or if you simply want to be fascinated and beguiled with what goes on in the minds of our finest artists, then the Montreal Museum of Fine Arts is the ideal museum to visit.

-Official Website: The Montreal Museum of Fine Arts (Musée des beaux-arts de Montréal)Map of nearby accommodations:
+Accommodations near The Montreal Museum of Fine Arts (Musée des beaux-arts de Montréal):

 |Metro Line||Nearest Station||Walking Time|